Claudette Ortiz: 2004–present: Solo career and reality television

 In 2006, Ortiz released her first solo single "Can't Get Enough" featuring Mase.
-She was also featured on Wyclef Jean's track "Dance Like This" on the Dirty Dancing: Havana Nights soundtrack.
-Other artists she has worked with include Nas, Ja Rule and Mase.
+She also appeared on Wyclef Jean's track "Dance Like This" which was featured on the Dirty Dancing: Havana Nights soundtrack.
+Other artists she has worked with include rappers Nas and Ja Rule.

-Claudette worked with producers will.i.am, Pharrell, So Klassik, Noize Trip, & Jerry Wonda for her postponed debut album around 2014.

-"I've been working in between my kids.
+Additionally, Ortiz worked with producers will.i.am, Pharrell, So Klassik, Noize Trip, and Jerry Wonda for her postponed debut album around 2014.
+In an interview, she stated: "I've been working in between my kids.
 I was on Interscope but they didn't like the material; after I had Bella they released me.
 I'd just been waiting for her to get a little bigger & stronger.
 She'll be 2 in April.
 So I'm back working...
 Anton Marchand is managing me and I'm in talks with an independent label...
 I'm about to go hard and I'm excited!
 I feel good, I'm happy, I'm single...
 I've been in a relationship most of my adult life...
 I'm not dating.
 I'm just enjoying delving into myself.
-Learning more about me and focusing on my kids.
+Learning more about me and focusing on my kids."

-As of July 10, 2013, Ortiz is a castmate in TV One's reality show R&B Divas: Los Angeles, also featuring Chanté Moore, Michel'le, Lil' Mo, Dawn Robinson, and Kelly Price.

-As of March 27, 2015, Ortiz will be starring in Tyler Perry's new stage play Madea on the Run.

-She has also landed a recurring role as Claudia on Tyler Perry's If Loving You Is Wrong.
+In 2013, Ortiz was a castmate in TV One's reality show R&B Divas: Los Angeles, which also featured Chanté Moore, Michel'le, Lil' Mo, Dawn Robinson, and Kelly Price.
+In 2015, Ortiz starred as October in Tyler Perry's stage play Madea on the Run.
+She also had a recurring role as Claudia on Tyler Perry's If Loving You Is Wrong.

 Personal life

+Prior to forming City High, Ortiz and Robbie Pardlo dated during high school.
+After their break-up, Ortiz began a romantic relationship with group member Ryan Toby, whom she divorced in 2007 after three years of marriage.
+Together, they have two sons.

-In an interview Ortiz spoke about her daughter and how she did not know the guy reported by the media as her daughter's father.
+In an interview Ortiz spoke about her daughter, stating that she did not know the guy reported by the media to be her daughter's father.
 "So hold on… you don’t know that guy that is being reported as your daughter’s father?"
-Claudette Ortiz: "No I don’t know who that is.
+Claudette Ortiz: "No, I don’t know who that is.
 I saw a rumor on Wikipedia a while back saying I was dating him and had a child by him… I was in the studio with Bryan Michael Cox and we were laughing about it… I wasn’t even pregnant with my daughter yet… I don’t know that guy and never met him.
 My daughter's father is just a normal hard working business man.
 He's not even in the industry."

 In 2013, Ortiz was contemplating joining the U.S. Air Force Reserves, when she was contacted by TV One's producer Phil Thornton to do R&B Divas.
 She relocated her family from New Jersey to partake in the series.